YurikoU/Fall2021_COMP2084_CourseProject/README.md

 # Room In Search
-Simple .NET Core application in C# using the MVC Scaffolding structure.
+This is a simple .NET Core application in C# using the MVC Scaffolding structure.
 This application is to search for a shared house.
 A user can review the existing posts to search a room.
-Once a user login, they can add a new post to look for a housemate.
+Once a user logs in, they can add a new post to look for a housemate.

 # Purpose
 It is pretty common for university or college students to live in a shared house once they live apart from their families.
 Indeed, I have lived in several shared houses in Canada so far and used websites to look for a new room every time.
 I have also seen some people tend to move to another house frequently.
 Hence, there are many prospective users to look for or rent out a room.